-c.
+b.
 The Committee on Adjudication The Committee of Adjudication consists of eight members of the faculty, serving three year terms, staggered to ensure continuity.
-Nominations are made by the Committee of Six, but additional nominations may be made from the floor during the faculty meeting at which the members of this committee are elected by a majority of those present and voting.
+Nominations are made by the Faculty Executive Committee, but additional nominations may be made from the floor during the faculty meeting at which the members of this committee are elected by a majority of those present and voting.
 The Committee on Adjudication annually chooses its own chair.